Repainting Furniture from the Thrift Store | Flat File Cabinet Makeover

 Read this post to learn about the best paint brushes for painting furniture here.

-Topcoat (Optional)
+Topcoat Painted Cabinet (Optional)

-So after that second coat of paint dried, I brushed a coat of Fusion’s beeswax all over, just to give the matte finish a tiny bit of sheen, so it won’t get dirty looking when you touch it.
+So after that second coat of paint dried, I brushed a coat of Fusion’s Beeswax all over, just to give the matte finish a tiny bit of sheen, so it won’t get dirty looking when you touch it.
 Haha

 TIP: While that wax was soaking in, I rubbed some paper all over it to smooth out the nubs and just make the paint finish feel smoother.
+It feels SO smooth and soft now!

 An hour or so later, I wiped off the excess wax with a lint-free rag.
+Learn more about the best topcoats for painting furniture here.

-Add Hardware
+Add Cabinet Hardware

-I used this Kreg Cabinet Hardware Jig to help me put the card catalog labels on… without wanting to pull my hair out.
+To finish it off, I put new hardware on all 7 drawers.
+I used this Kreg cabinet hardware jig to help me put the card catalog labels on… without wanting to pull my hair out.
 Haha

 How to Use Kreg Cabinet Hardware Jig